ananfito/100-days-of-code/readme.md

 **Thoughts:** I feel a lot of ES6 challenges are taken out of context, I'm hoping they'll make more sense as I progress and see how their used in practice.
 If not, then I'll need to study them in more detail.
 The template literals and regex (so far) were pretty straight forward to me - I've played around with regexes before in a Python course.
 Some of the shorthand syntax is a little weird and I'm struggling to wrap my mind around it, but I think with practice it'll sink in better.

-For music today, I went back to the Battlestar Galactic song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ) (on repeat to keep me focused).
+For music today, I went back to the Battlestar Galactica song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ) (on repeat to keep me focused).

 Overall, I'm very satisfied with the progress I made today (especially since I completed a section of the course) and I'm looking forward to the next.
 I've still got 7 more sections to go until I get to the projects which are always 'fun' challenges because that's when you get to put it all together.